alzunelak/GazaChat/README.md

 **GazaChat** is a privacy-focused chat application designed to keep conversations simple, secure, and culturally mindful:

+> *“A fully offline chat app using Bluetooth for messaging and calls, designed to work without servers or internet.”*
 > *“Take privacy with you, be yourself in every message.”*

 🔗 **Live Demo:** [GazaChat](https://alzunelak.github.io/GazaChat/index.html)